mike76-dev/sia-satellite/RENT.md

 It's also very easy to switch the Satellite mode on and off, and also change the Satellite.
 With the Satellite enabled, your `renterd` will be forming contracts using the Satellite you chose.
 When you disable the Satellite, it will be using its own wallet.

+NOTE: In order to prevent a malicious (or just curious) satellite operator from accessing your files, the modified version of `renterd` offers a client-side encryption of any data and/or metadata transferred to the satellite.
+Unfortunately, this means that encrypted files cannot be decrypted on the original `renterd` later on.

 ## Download the Renting Software

 Download and install the latest version from [https://github.com/mike76-dev/renterd/releases](https://github.com/mike76-dev/renterd/releases).
 If you prefer to build from source, make sure you're building the `satellite` branch and not `master`.